ImStillBlessed/twitter-chatbot-js/README.md

 2. **MySQL Database:**

     Create a MySQL database with the name specified in the `.env` file (`DB_NAME`).
 The application will create the necessary tables automatically on the first run.
 The database schema is described in the [Database Schema](#database-schema) section.

-## Usage

-1. **Run the application:**

-    ```bash
-    npm start
-    ```

-2. **Access the application:**

-    Open your web browser and go to `http://localhost:[port]` (default port is 3001, or the port you specified in `.env`).

-3. **Setup:**
-    - Navigate to the `/setup` route to enter and save your Twitter API credentials and Groq API key.
-These keys are encrypted before being stored in the database.
-4. **Home Page:**
-    - The home page displays the welcome message and lists the available (partially masked) API keys.
-    - Enter keywords in the input field.
-    - Click "Generate from Tweet" to generate a tweet based on recent tweets in your timeline that match the keywords.
-    - Click "AI Generate from keywords" to generate a tweet using the AI model based on the keywords.
-    - The generated tweet will be displayed.
-    - Click "Post Tweet" to post the generated tweet to Twitter.

-## API Endpoints

-- **GET `/`:**  Renders the home page, fetches user data (including partially masked keys), and makes it available to the EJS template.
-- **GET `/setup`:** renders the setup page for inputting api keys
-- **POST `/setup/save`:** Handles saving the setup configuration (api keys) to the database after encryption.
-- **GET `/api/setup`:** Renders the `save_credentials` page.
-- **GET `/api/edit_credentials`:** Retrieves the user's encrypted API keys.
-- **POST `/api/edit_credentials`:** Handles editing and saving updated API keys.
-- **POST `/api/get_tweet`:** Generates a tweet by searching the user timeline for a matching tweet based on the keywords in the request body.
-- **POST `/api/post_tweet`:** Posts a tweet to Twitter.
-The tweet text is in the request body.
-- **POST `/api/ai-response`:** Generates an AI-powered tweet using the Groq SDK.
-The keywords are in the request body.

 ## Database Schema